hpcugent/vsc_user_docs/mkdocs/docs/HPC/r-packages.md

 - on a different cluster
 - with a different version of `R`
 - with an `R` compiled with a different version of toolchain
-- if the operational system is changed/updated.
+- if the operation system was changed/updated.